Medial-EarlySign/MR_Wiki/Repositories/Solution details - ETL_process tool/ETL Tutorial/02.Process Pipeline/index.md

 #### Important Notes:

 * You should repeat this process for each data type.
+* **Best Practice for PID Mapping**: Start by processing demographic signals like BDATE and GENDER.
+This is because if patient IDs (pid) are strings, the ETL will create a numeric-to-string mapping based on these demographic signals.
+This mapping is then used for all other signals, ensuring consistent pid values across the entire dataset.
+More details on the pipeline can be seen next [Higher-Level Pipeline Flow](#higher-level-pipeline-flow)
 * Use the `start_write_batch` parameter when multiple pipelines write to the same output signals.
 This ensures unique batch indices and prevents overwrites
 * A single fetcher can feed multiple pipelines by specifying comma-separated names.
 For example:
 ```python